RefurbishedCommodore/Peripherals/Joystick/Prof Competition/Prof Competition - 004/README.md

     <img src="Images/Dis08.jpeg" alt="Description" width="600">
 </p>

+Finally the cable lugs are removed from the microswitches.
+This is the last stage of the disassembly.
+To avoid damaging the shaft, and other parts, no more disassembly is done.

 **Footnotes**
 [^1]: Phillips pan head (5.5mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 16.0 mm
 [^2]: Phillips pan head (5.5mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 16.0 mm